Maine man convicted of killing sheriff’s deputy

 Marchese referenced Williams’ arrest in her closing statement, saying she wasn’t asking jurors to condone what happened.

+But she urged them to separate the arrest from William’s actions.
+She said there’s no doubt Williams knew what he was doing.

+“He made a decision at the moment in time to kill Cpl.
+Cole, and he did.
+He did what he set out to do,” she said.

-Testimony during the trial indicated Cole intended to arrest Williams on drug charges when the two met early April 25, 2018, in Norridgewock.
+Testimony indicated Cole intended to arrest Williams on drug charges when the two met early April 25, 2018, in Norridgewock.

-Cole slipped and fell to the ground, and his gun remained holstered, before a single gunshot hit him in the neck, just below his skull, severing his spinal cord and killing him almost instantly, Marchese said.
+Cole slipped and fell to the ground, and his gun remained in its holster, before a single gunshot hit him in the neck, just below his skull, severing his spinal cord and killing him almost instantly, Marchese said.

 Williams wanted to avoid jail at all costs but was unable to think things through in that instant, Paradie said.